soiry/5gc/src/nr/doc/source/nr-design.rst

 HARQ
 ----

 The HARQ scheme implemented is based on a incremental redundancy (IR) solutions combined with multiple stop-and-wait processes for enabling a continuous data flow.
 In detail, the solution adopted is the *soft combining hybrid IR Full incremental redundancy* (also called IR Type II), which implies that the retransmissions contain only new information respect to the previous ones.
-The resource allocation algorithm of the HARQ has been implemented within the respective scheduler classes (i.e., ``RrFfMacScheduler`` and ``PfFfMacScheduler``, refer to their correspondent sections for more info), while the decodification part of the HARQ has been implemented in the ``NrSpectrumPhy`` and ``NrHarqPhy`` classes which will be detailed in this section.
+The resource allocation algorithm of the HARQ has been implemented within the respective scheduler classes (i.e., ``NrRrFfMacScheduler`` and ``NrPfFfMacScheduler``, refer to their correspondent sections for more info), while the decodification part of the HARQ has been implemented in the ``NrSpectrumPhy`` and ``NrHarqPhy`` classes which will be detailed in this section.

 According to the standard, the UL retransmissions are synchronous and therefore are allocated 7 ms after the original transmission.
 On the other hand, for the DL, they are asynchronous and therefore can be allocated in a more flexible way starting from 7 ms and it is a matter of the specific scheduler implementation.
 The HARQ processes behavior is depicted in Figure:ref:`fig-harq-processes-scheme`.